binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 ### Spoofing {#network-identify-risks-spoofing}

-Spoofing on a network is the act of an entity (often malicious(Mallory), [but not necessarily](http://blog.binarymist.net/2015/04/25/web-server-log-management/#mitm)) successfully masquerading/impersonating another (Bob) in order to receive information from Alice (sometimes via Eve) that should then reach Bob.
+Spoofing on a network is the act of an entity (often malicious (Mallory), [but not necessarily](http://blog.binarymist.net/2015/04/25/web-server-log-management/#mitm)) successfully masquerading/impersonating another (Bob) in order to receive information from Alice (sometimes via Eve) that should then reach Bob.

-The following are some of the different types of network spoofing
+The following are some of the different types of network spoofing.

 #### [IP](http://en.wikipedia.org/wiki/IP_address_spoofing) {#network-identify-risks-spoofing-ip}
 ![](images/ThreatTags/easy-common-average-severe.png)